0foo/chem_paper/drafts/pfas.md

 Its PFAS cousin PFOA (perfluorooctanoic acid, C₇F₁₅COOH) has all those hydrogens replaced by fluorines.
 PFAS are commonly produced through one of two processes— electrochemical fluorination or fluorotelomerization [5]

-While both H and F are similar in how they can bond to Carbon with their single valence electron, their differences are stark.
+While both H and F are similar in how they can bond to Carbon with their single valence electron, their differences in molecular form are stark.

 1. Strength:
     * The Fluorine bonds are extremely strong bonds.